yaas-3r/moveKenya/README_moveKenya.md

   Charges are calculated in real-time based on the service, room count, vehicle type, and optional item selections.

 - 💬 **Real-Time Chat with Driver**
-  After booking, users can click on the **driver's profile picture** to open a chat window and communicate with the driver.
+  After booking, users can click on the **chat icon on the input element** to open a chat window and communicate with the driver.
   - The chat feature is real-time, powered by WebSockets.
   - Functional on both the user page and driver page.